Home / Know Your Rights / Arizona

 HOAs cannot prohibit children from playing on residential streets where the posted speed limit is 25 mph or less.

-ARS §33-1808(E)
+A.R.S. §33-1808(E)

 Drought-resistant and water-conserving landscaping

 Arizona has strong state policy supporting xeriscaping and water conservation.
-HOA restrictions that unreasonably prohibit drought-tolerant landscaping may be challenged under the ARS §33-1803 reasonableness standard.
+HOA restrictions that unreasonably prohibit drought-tolerant landscaping may be challenged under the §33-1803 reasonableness standard.

-ARS §33-1803 (reasonableness standard)
+A.R.S. §33-1803 (reasonableness standard)

 What Your Arizona HOA Must Do Before Fining You